citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Fixes to compatibility list translations ([#6123](https://github.com/citra-emu/citra/pull/6123)) originally by [Docteh](https://github.com/Docteh)

 Translations for the compatibility ratings and sorting categories for ROMs had been completed for many languages, but never officially implemented in Citra!
-This PR just fixes this little oversight and gives these ratings in many languages from across the world.
+This PR just fixes this little oversight and now Citra serves these ratings in many languages from across the world.

 # Surprise Announcement